Mathematics

 MTH 111 Calculus I (4 Credits)

-Rates of change, differentiation, applications of derivatives including differential equations and the fundamental theorem of the calculus.
+Discussions include rates of change, differentiation, applications of derivatives including differential equations and the fundamental theorem of calculus.
 Written communication and applications to other sciences and social sciences motivate course content.
 Enrollment limited to 25. {M}

 Fall, Spring